 Which airlines can you take pets on?

 If you're flying internationally, you've got a good choice of airlines.
 British Airways carries pets not in the cabin but on British Airways World Cargo (via a Pet Travel Agent).
-Virgin Atlantic allows cats and dogs to travel in the cargo hold to and from Barbados, Boston, Dubai, Hong Kong, New York JFK and Newark, Johannesburg, Los Angeles, Miami, Orlando, San Francisco, Sydney, Washington (there are seasonal services to Chicago, Vancouver and Cape Town).
-The minimum cost from the UK is £335 and seasonal surcharges may apply.
+Virgin Atlantic allows cats and dogs to travel in the cargo hold to and from Antigua, Barbados, Boston, Dubai, Hong Kong, New York JFK and Newark, Johannesburg, Los Angeles, Miami, Narita, Orlando, San Francisco, St. Lucia, Washington (there are seasonal services to Chicago, Vancouver and Cape Town).
+The cost depends on the size of the pet's travel box size.

 KLM - small cats and dogs weighing up to 6kg (13lbs) (including a kennel or travel bag) may be taken into the cabin.
 Reservations must be made at least 48 hours in advance of travel.
 Household pets (cats and dogs) may travel as check-in baggage too.
 Alternatively, pets can be transported as freight with Air France-KLM Cargo.
 This is the option for heavier animals (and their kennels) that weigh more than 75kg (165lbs) for flights to Australia, New Zealand, Hong Kong, Kenya, South Africa or the United Arab Emirates.